haixingli/haixingli.github.io/index.md

 </p>

 *March 2023.*
-Haixing and Prof. Zhenpin Lu from Chemistry Department receive a strategic interdisciplinary research grant from CityU.
+The Lu Group from Chemistry Department and the Li group receive a strategic interdisciplinary research grant from CityU.

 *January 2023.*
 Haixing receives a teaching start-up grant from CityU.